DevonMorris/l33tc0d3/README.md

 # Leetcode
 All exercises are sorted by language and then problem number.
-Should be pretty straightforward.
+Should be pretty straightforward. _Practice makes perfect_